 As she lay next to the commode in his bathroom she realized that if he didn’t believe someone spiked her drink with something then he definitely wouldn’t believe what happened while she was unconscious.
 Maybe it was a dream.
 She began doubting herself, how would anyone else believe her?
 What was she looking for anyway?
 Sympathy?
 Anger?
 Protection?
 Did she expect that from anyone?

 The wet washcloth felt good on her face.
 Slowly lifting herself up off the cold hard floor Abby decided to go home the best she could.
-There was a knocked on the bathroom door.
-“Hey Abby I’m going to the gym.
+There was a knock on the bathroom door.
+“Hey, Abby I’m going to the gym.
 Lock up when you leave.”
 “I will,” she whispered as loudly as she could back at Mark.
 She could hear the front door close.
 The task of fixing the bed was almost more than she could bear almost causing her to faint.
 That is when she noticed how a spot stood out on the green sheets.
-Maybe if they were white or tan she might not have even notice it.
+Maybe if they were white or tan she might not have even noticed it.
 Mark’s guest room was only used by family so she knows the sheets were clean.

 The night before was not a figment of her imagination.
 It was such a violating feeling, even more than that not being in control left her feeling damaged.
 Yet there was no way leaving the sheets like that would prove to Mark it happened.
 Especially since Allen was in the apartment with her?
 Such a dirty feeling!
 The only control left to her is not to leave any signs of the deed done to her so she threw the sheets in the wash then took a shower scrubbing until she almost rubbed her skin off.
 Since there were none of her own clothes to change into she grabbed some sweats out of Mark’s closet and wrote a note telling him she took his clothes.
 When the sheets were done drying she quickly remade the bed while trying desperately not to throw up again or pass out from the headache.
 Finding her keys on the kitchen table she locked the apartment door and left.

 It was a beautiful fall day.
 The sun was bright almost blinding; leaves were swirling about blowing everywhere, crunching under her feet as she walked to her car.
 The crisp autumn air felt good against her skin.
 Normally she didn’t mind the fall smells of dirt and burning leaves.
 Today was different.
 Everything made her feel sick.
 Abby gingerly climbed into her car.
 Her head was still throbbing and aching and her stomach hadn’t settled down quite yet.
-In general she felt like she had the flu and all she wanted to do was put on her jammies and go to bed.
+In general, she felt like she had the flu and all she wanted to do was put on her jammies and go to bed.

 The apartment was empty when she got home.
 There was an empty cereal bowl on the counter and a coffee cup in their bedroom on the dresser.
 “He probably went to the gym,” she thought.
 Not even taking the time or energy to change clothes she just got into bed and fell fast asleep.